quicwg/base-drafts/draft-ietf-quic-http.md

 3. optionally, one HEADERS frame containing the trailer-part, if present (see
    {{!RFC7230}}, Section 4.1.2).

-A server MAY interleave one or more PUSH_PROMISE frames (see
-{{frame-push-promise}}) with the frames of a response message.
+A server MAY send one or more PUSH_PROMISE frames (see {{frame-push-promise}}) before, after, or interleaved with the frames of a response message.
 These PUSH_PROMISE frames are not part of the response; see {{server-push}} for more details.